jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 which is `poky-krogoth/meta/classes/core-image.bbclass` and pulls in some required base packages.
 This is useful to know if you create your own image recipe.

+#### qt5-basic-image

+This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake` sufficient to develop basic `QWidgets` apps.
+This is typically all I use.

 #### qt5-image

-This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.
+Adds to the `qt5-basic-image` the following Qt packages with libs, header files and mkspecs

+* qt3d
+* qtcharts
+* qtconnectivity
+* qtdeclarative
+* qtgraphicaleffects
+* qtlocation
+* qtmultimedia
+* qtquickcontrols2
+* qtsensors
+* qtserialbus
+* qtsvg
+* qtwebsockets
+* qtvirtualkeyboard
+* qtxmlpatterns

+I am not normally a `QML` or Qt OpenGL developer, but I did test a number of the [Qt Examples][qt-examples] and all that I tried compiled and worked.

 #### audio-image

 See this [post][rpi-pandora] for details on using this image.